 For the safety of our guests, please refrain from bringing radios or boomboxes, skateboards, roller skates, Heelys or other wheeled shoes, inline or roller blades, Frisbees, bicycles and other sports equipment.

 Firearms are prohibited on Zoo grounds.

 Fall, winter and cloudy days are good times to visit the Zoo because it is less crowded and many of the animals are more active.
 If you choose to visit on a hot summer day, try to come in the early morning or a few hours before closing.
 Always be safe, drink plenty of water and wear sunscreen, sun glasses and hats.

-In addition to Zoo admission, the Zoo has fun and interactive attractions for small fees, such as Giraffe Feedings, Safari Tram or Carousel, to name a few.
-Several boards are posted near ticket booths and in the Global Plaza that lists any daily closings.
-Check the Zoo's Web site main page for any maintenance or weather-related closings.
+In addition to Zoo admission, the Zoo has fun and interactive attractions for small fees, such as Stingray Bay, Giraffe Feedings, Safari Tram or Carousel, to name a few.
+Several boards are posted near ticket booths and in the Global Plaza that list any daily closings.
 All attractions operate weather permitting of 55 degrees or higher with wind, rain and crowd considerations.
 All schedules are subject to change.

 - Zoo Behavior